 “If your product team is agile, which most are, what does it actually mean?
 It means not trying to find one answer and make a business decision off of it, which can be what market research is.
 It’s about constant learning, constant testing, and directionality.
-I think that’s an interesting thing to market research sometimes,” says Roddy Knowles, VP of Research and Customer Success at Alpha.
+I think that’s an interesting thing to market research sometimes,” says Roddy Knowles, VP of Research at Alpha.
 “There is no one right direction.
 You’re constantly moving and ebbing and flowing.
 Constant directionality is something that a lot of researchers have to grapple with.
 Sometimes it can be a bit of a mindset shift when you’re trying to work and collaborate with product teams.”

 The answer to the speed vs. rigor debate, according to Roddy, lies in how research and product teams find better ways to collaborate.
 Insights professionals must figure out which parts of the research process they can make more efficient, without cutting corners.
 It helps too, he says, for organizations to recognize that the true value of agile will be the increased frequency of learning, not speed.

 In fact, Alpha’s product evolution that Nis described can be attributed to agile research and experimentation.
 As Alexa Szal, Product Manager at Alpha, explained, one example was the launch of research templates which, like other product features that came before it, was informed by a series of iterative experiments, customer feedback, and testing.

 In this episode, you’ll learn a lot about data democratization, agile research, collaboration, and insights sharing.